shreyaskr422/dotfiles/README.md

-markdown
-# My Dotfiles Setup ✨ Rice Like a Pro 💪
+# My Dotfiles Setup ✨ Rice Like a Pro 💪 I just copied from here and there Nothing BIG 😂

 Welcome!
 This repository contains my personal dotfiles for crafting a functional and aesthetically pleasing Arch Linux environment, centered around Hyprland.
 Let's get this setup looking sharp!